Cedar shingles or shakes have many different grades and cuts.

 Depending on the age of the cedar roof, these signs may not signify that you need a new roof.
 But all of these together mean that you should get a qualified inspection to determine if there is a need for a roof replacement.

-If the roof was shingled with a high grade of cedar, per the notes above, there would be very little curling, not much cracking, but maybe a bit of frayed or tattered edges.
+If the roof were shingled with a high grade of cedar, per the notes above, there would be very little curling, not much cracking, but maybe a bit of frayed or tattered edges.
 The ridge caps may have completely fallen off, but the roof shingles may still be in good shape.
-Thus, some competent maintenance is required and it will bring your cedar roof back for years to come.
+Thus, some competent maintenance is required, and it will bring your cedar roof back for years to come.

 Interesting Properties of Cedar Roofs

-Cedar is a beautiful natural roof.
-There are many attributes to shingles and shakes that come into play when deciding the proper roofing material for your home.
+Many attributes of shingles and shakes are considered when deciding on the proper roofing material for your home.

 To find out how we can help you with your cedar roof, call us at (604) 263-0334 or fill out our form.